Alpha-SB/UnionFindProject/README.md

 This is a group final project for CSC2400: Design of Algorithms; our project topic is Union-Find.
 The collaborators on this project are: Robert Morris, Nolan Schiek, John Sutton, and Sawyer Blanchford There are 2 executable files in this repository: experiments.py and plot_results.py.
 Run experiments.py first to generate the CSV with results, then run plot_results.py.
+The Graphs.R file is an additional file to produce better visual representations of the data.